funloving-coder/shubham-dadhich/src/pages/index.md

 - type: intro
   template: intro
   content: |-
-    ##### I’m Shubham, the guy behind some development tricks!
-You’ll find that.
+    I’m Shubham, the guy behind some development tricks!
+You’ll find that

-    ##### I’m incredibly passionate about coding stuff and also share my tips and tricks about development!
+    I’m incredibly passionate about coding stuff and also share my tips and tricks about development!
   actions: []
   title: Shubham's Blog
   img_path: "/images/IMG_9063-3.jpg"